alanng10/StandInfoTech/Docue/a.md

 Tidus module list view support the form factors.

+Tidus View module list Frame is full screen only.

+Tidus View module list Frame is shown 1 instant only.

+The instant is execute only on Class Lang System execute instant main thread.

+This is enough element to done any View Frame View in entire execute instant.

+Module View.Frame class Frame is most gain view frame.

 Tidus is pre install on stand operating system.

 Tidus is module environ for stand study and work.